Eyescale/Equalizer/README.rst

 graphics processing units using ZeroConf.
 Its primary use case is to allow auto-configuration of ad-hoc GPU clusters.

-The source code is hosted on _github: https://github.com/Eyescale/gpu-sd
+The source code is hosted on github_.

 Modules
 -------